PEXANE2/azure-docs.tr-tr/articles/databox-online/azure-stack-edge-j-series-set-azure-resource-manager-password.md

         PS /home/aseuser/clouddrive>
     ```
-Azure Resource Manager bağlanmak için yeni parolayı kullanın.
+Use the new password to connect to Azure Resource Manager.-->

 ## <a name="next-steps"></a>Sonraki adımlar